echodns-oss/echodns-oss.github.io/anima.md

 - The effect of lethal damage inflicted on the user is temporarily abeyed unless their heart is struck directly.
 - Many spiritual techniques are unusable, including Investiture, formation of Accords, and the Greater Second Sight.

-**Immaterial Augmentation**
-A form of Soul Synthesis with a heavily skewed immaterial aspect.
+**Immaterial Augmentation**: A form of Soul Synthesis with a heavily skewed immaterial aspect.
 This type of Soul Synthesis is available only to uniquely-bonded individuals.
 - Manifest a lesser form of true Totem Armor that confers some properties of Kovash synt Kain.
 - Allows ranged blood-aspect attacks effective at long distances.
 - Exhausts spiritual potency at a crippling rate, able to quickly deplete the user's full spiritual reserves.